Introduction to Scoring

 Scores remain private to jurisdictions, but CDP recognizes leadership in climate action by highlighting those who receive an A score through an international media campaign.

 CDP scores responses submitted in all languages.
-Responding in English is not a requirement to be on the A list and the language of submission does not impact a jurisdiction’s score.
+Responding in English is not a requirement to be on the A list and the language of submission will not impact a jurisdiction’s score.

-Three questionnaire pathways have been introduced to reflect the different contexts of local governments and to streamline reporting.
+Three questionnaire pathways are present to reflect the different contexts of local governments and to streamline reporting.
 This enables reporting to a core set of questions for all jurisdictions and additional questions only where relevant and valuable.
 (Note C40 cities are presented a standardized questionnaire therefore questionnaire pathways are not applicable to C40 cities).

 Scoring bands and thresholds